ThiagoAbrahao/ThiagoAbrahao/README.md

 ## PROFILE
-Hi, my name is Thiago, I'm in college studying software engineering at IESB, so I'm still a beginner in this world of programming, but I'm always doing my best to learn and experience new things.
+Hi, my name is Thiago, I'm in college studying software engineering at IESB, I'm always doing my best to learn and experience new things.

-🦄 Languages: HTML, CSS, Python, SQL
+🦄 Languages: HTML, CSS, JS, PHP, PYTHON

-💼 Tools: Pycharm, XAAMP, VsCode, MySQL
+💼 Tools: Pycharm, XAAMP, VsCode,

 💌 If you want to get in touch, these are my networks ⤵️